Owner's equity: formula, examples and how to grow it

 Owner's equity is the value of your business after subtracting what you owe from what you own.
 It's calculated as assets minus liabilities, giving you a clear measure of your net worth at any point in time.

-Use owner's equity to:
+You can use owner's equity to:

-- value your business: establish a starting point for sale discussions (not the final sale price)
+- Value your business: establish a starting point for sale discussions (not the final sale price)

-- track your finances: monitor your net worth over time
+- Track your finances: monitor your net worth over time

-What changes your equity:
+What changes your equity

-- decreases when: you repay loans, incur expenses, or withdraw funds from the business
+- You withdraw funds from the business

 How to calculate owner's equity (or net worth)